cuprous-au/kiops/BUILD.md

 # Building

+We assume [rust and cargo](https://rustup.rs) and [`nushell`](https://www.nushell.sh/#get-nu).
+Grab those via the foregoing links, I will wait.

-First build the rust code:
+Now build the kiops rust code:

 ```
 cargo build --release
 ```

-Next import the nushell module:
+And import the nushell module:

 ```
 $ nu
 > use kiops.nu
 ```

 Now adjust environment variables if necessary.
-To set the location of the KiCAD CLI (the default is shown here):
+Set the location of the KiCAD CLI (the default is shown here):

 ```
 > $env.kicad_cli = "/Applications/KiCad/KiCad.app/Contents/MacOS/kicad-cli"